 Pursuant to the director compensation policy, prior to the effectiveness of the 2022 Policy Amendment, new non-management directors were entitled to receive an option to purchase 20,000 Common Shares upon joining the Board and each non-management director was entitled to receive, on an annual basis, an option to purchase 10,000 Common Shares, granted following the annual meeting.
 Following the effectiveness of the 2022 Policy Amendment and prior to the effectiveness of the 2023 Policy Amendment on June 1, 2023, new non-management directors were entitled to receive an option to purchase 36,000 Common Shares upon joining the Board and each non-management director was entitled to receive, on an annual basis, an option to purchase 18,000 Common Shares, granted following the annual meeting.
-Upon effectiveness of the 2023 Policy Amendment, new non-management directors will be entitled to receive, on an annual basis, an option to purchase 28,000 Common Shares upon joining the Board and each non-management director will be entitled to receive, on an annual basis, an option to purchase 28,000 Common Shares upon joining the Board and each non-management director will be entitled to receive, on an annual basis, an option to purchase 19,000 Common Shares, which generally will be granted immediately following the annual meeting.
-In addition, our Amended and Restated 2014 Plan provides that, in any given fiscal year of ours, an outside director will not receive (i) cash-settled awards having a grant date fair value greater than \$500,000, increased to \$1,000,000 in connection with his or her initial service, in each case, as determined under generally accepted accounting principles.
+Upon effectiveness of the 2023 Policy Amendment, new non-management directors will be entitled to receive an option to purchase 28,000 Common Shares upon joining the Board and each non-management director will be entitled to receive, on an annual basis, an option to purchase 19,000 Common Shares, which generally will be granted immediately following the annual meeting.
+In addition, our Amended and Restated 2014 Plan provides that, in any given fiscal year of ours, an outside director will not receive (i) cash-settled awards having a grant date fair value greater than \$500,000, increased to \$1,000,000 in connection with his or her initial service; and (ii) share-settled awards having a grant date fair value greater than \$500,000, increased to \$1,000,000 in connection with his or her initial service, in each case, as determined under generally accepted accounting principles.